 - a.
-Start the visible shot clock on the game officials' verbal and visible shot clock signal. - b.
+Start the visible shot clock on the game officials' verbal and visible possession signal. - b.
 Stop and restart the shot clock with the game clock until the shot warning ends with either a shot saved by the goalkeeper, a shot that hits the goalkeeper or pipe, or a goal scored.
 A shot from behind the goal line extended is not a shot unless it scores.
-A shot that hits any defensive player other than the goalkeeper does not satisfy the shotclock warning unless it scores. - c.
+A shot that hits any defensive player other than the goalkeeper does not satisfy the shot clock unless it scores. - c.
 If the shot clock expires without satisfying the requirements of a shot, the shot clock operator shall sound a horn alerting the game officials. - d.
-During an existing shot clock warning, the shot clock operator will reset the shot clock on any penalty or loose ball play-on by the defense.
+During an existing shot clock, the shot clock operator will reset the shot clock on any loose ball play-on as signaled by the game officials. - e.

-- e.
 Stop and restart the shot clock on any timeout called by the offense.
 Reset the shot clock on any timeout called by the defense. - f.
-In cases where the shot clock does not start within five (5) seconds of the officials' signalling the clock to begin, game officials are instructed to stop play and reset the clock to 25 seconds.
+In cases where the shot clock does not start within five (5) seconds of the officials' signalling the clock to begin, game officials are instructed to stop play and reset the clock to 80 seconds.
+(See Rule 7-12.)
 Note: In the event of an imminent scoring opportunity, officials shall allow the scoring opportunity to continue and stop play to reset the shot clock when complete.